 The filming locations were breathtaking to watch, and they really gave you a sense that you were there with the characters as they move from each location.
 You could say the plot was also a bit complicated, but once it starts unfolding, everything starts making sense!

 Gremlins is a 1984 American horror (but still family-friendly) comedy film directed by Joe Dante and released by Warner Bros.
 It stars Zach Galligan and Phoebe Cates, with Howie Mandel providing the voice of Gizmo, the main mogwai character.

 The film’s storyline features small creatures known as “mogwai” that are kept as pets, which then turn into monsters known as “gremlins” when exposed to light….Gremlins received positive reviews and grossed $66.9 million at the box office against a budget of about $11 million.
 Talk about success!

 It’s not hard to see why Gremlins has become a legitimate 80’s classic.
 It’s just as fun now as it was back then, and we can feel safe in our original assessment that Gremlins is a comedy gem in the 80’s era.

 Films released in the year 1984 featured many big-name stars in lead roles.
 We also saw our fair share of misfires, (like, TONS of misfires!) … like Tom Selleck in Runaway.
-Though it’s not all bad.
-I have listed some of my personal favorites, let’s see if your list matches up!
+Though it’s not all bad, we have listed some of our personal favorites, so let’s see if your list matches up!